As would be expected, similarities to the English Foxhound and Beagle can be seen in their appearance.

 This dog breed was also depicted on a 20¢ stamp in 1984.

 Activity LevelAmerican Fox Hounds need exercise - LOTS of it!
 They love to run and need to be able to do this for extended periods each day.
-If you are an active runner, this dog will be an ideal running partner for you.
+If you are an active runner, this dog will be a great running partner for you.

 Ideally, they should have a big yard and alternate ways to exercise.
 One helpful device for high energy dogs is a pet treadmill.